Manage a Business

 1. Hours worked: Some businesses offer a bigger share of the tips from the tip pool based on hours worked during that period.

 2. Role: In this distribution plan, different roles in the business are awarded points and the tips are paid out based on this point system.
-You’ll total the tips aand divide accordingly by points.
+You'll total the tips and divide accordingly by points.

 3. Seniority: In some cases, employees with longer tenure—and therefore more experience at the business—may get more of the tips from the tip pool in that period.
-Meanwhile, new hires might get less tips because they’re new to the biz or new to that particular business.

 Transparency

+Tip pooling is predicated on trust.
+Because tip pooling is about bringing everyone’s tips together to redistribute, your employees need to know that what they worked hard to earn isn’t going to be lost or considerably downsized.
 When starting the tip pooling policy, bring your employees in on the process so they can understand how it works, why it works for them, and how you’re going to manage their tips in a way that’s favorable for both the company and them.
 Then, make sure you communicate it thoroughly and document it in your company onboarding info—which leads us to our next point.

 Employee communication